lfph/foundation/weekly-update.md

 - The LFPH team is working with partners to complete a Proof-of-Concept (PoC) of the [GCCN Trust Registry Network](https://docs.google.com/presentation/d/1hZbdzKz-wuKRNs_4XQkCgVQCIkJjCFd6zsDpOOZMIZM/edit?usp=sharing&utm_campaign=LF%20Public%20Health%20-%20Newsletter&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-8HbXUWH8H_6VcSc0Ag2sheatB2cYaNx_Xx64Sm_XQ0XNzrLch4oopVVsdHsUynB32nCNnN) to showcase viability of the technology and basic functionalities of the Network.
 Stay tuned for more details of the PoC or participate in the next [GCCN community call](https://lists.lfph.io/g/gccn/viewevent?eventid=1480509&calstart=2022-04-07&utm_campaign=LF%20Public%20Health%20-%20Newsletter&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-8HbXUWH8H_6VcSc0Ag2sheatB2cYaNx_Xx64Sm_XQ0XNzrLch4oopVVsdHsUynB32nCNnN) to learn more.

 :necktie: The rest of the community is quietly working away on their projects.
 More next week!

-// As always, thank you to all of our contributors and community members!
-Please contact #community-ops or post here (in a thread, please) with any questions or additions to these updates.

 ## March 25, 2022